 Change your code deployment process to refresh the

 master whenever you deploy updated code.
-For example, set a postrun command in
+For example, set a postrun command in your

-your r10k config or add a step to your continuous
+r10k config or add a step to

 With Puppet Server, refresh environments by calling the